Infectious causes of cancer: H. pylori, a common oncogenic bacterium

 In addition to viruses, certain kinds of bacteria can cause some cancers.
 The most prominent example is the link between chronic infection of the wall of the stomach with Helicobacter pylori and gastric cancer.

 Although the data varies between different countries, overall about 1% to 3% of people infected with Helicobacter pylori develop gastric cancer in their lifetime compared to 0.13% of individuals who have no H. pylori infection.
 Due to the prevalence of infection by H. pylori in middle-aged adults (74% in developing countries and 58% in developed countries in 2002), and 1% to 3% likelihood of infected individuals developing gastric cancer, H. pylori-induced gastric cancer is the third highest cause of worldwide cancer mortality as of 2018.

 The mechanism by which H. pylori causes cancer may involve chronic inflammation, or the direct action of some of its virulence factors, for example, CagA has been implicated in carcinogenesis.

 As reviewed by Chang and Parsonnet, chronic H. pylori infection in the human stomach is characterized by chronic inflammation.
 This is accompanied by epithelial cell release of reactive oxygen species (ROS) and reactive nitrogen species (RNOS), followed by the assembly of activated macrophages at the stomach site of infection.
 The macrophages also release ROS and RNOS.
 Levels of 8-oxo-2'-deoxyguanosine (8-OHdG), one of the predominant forms of free radical-induced oxidative DNA damages, are increased more than 8-fold in DNA after infection by H. pylori, especially if the H. pylori are cagA positive.
 The increase in 8-OHdG likely increases mutation.
 In addition, oxidative stress, with high levels of 8-OHdG in DNA, also affects genome stability by altering chromatin status.
 Such alterations can lead to abnormal methylation of promoters of tumor suppressor genes.

 In addition to mutations caused by the direct damage to DNA by H. pylori-induced ROS, H. pylori-induced carcinogenic mutations and protein expression alterations are very often a result of H. pylori-induced epigenetic alterations.
 These epigenetic alterations include H. pylori-induced methylation of CpG sites in promoters of genes and H. pylori-induced altered expression of multiple microRNAs.

 As reviewed by Santos and Ribeiro H. pylori infection is associated with epigenetically reduced efficiency of the DNA repair machinery, which favors the accumulation of mutations and genomic instability as well as gastric carcinogenesis.
 In particular, as reviewed by Raza et al., human gastric infection with H. pylori causes epigenetically reduced protein expression of DNA repair proteins MLH1, MGMT and MRE11.
 In addition, Raza et al. showed that two further DNA repair proteins, ERCC1 and PMS2 had epigenetically severely reduced protein expression once H. pylori infection had progressed to cause dyspepsia (which occurs in 20% of infected individuals).

 Mycobacterium

 Tuberculosis is a risk factor for lung cancer.

+E. Coli

+Colibactin is a genotoxin produced by Escherichia coli infection that can cause colorectal cancer to develop.